sophiamitchellette/3601-S16-lab3_angular/LABTASKS.md

 - Set up Travis CI and add the build status icon to your project's README.
   - This should have been done as part of the setup.

 - Currently clicking on "kittens" returns the "page under construction" message.
 Using the view about.html as a sample, add a page that has a navigation bar.
-Add an image of your choice to the page (be aware of copyright rules) and a div that describes the image).
+Add an image of your choice to the page (be aware of copyright rules) and a div that describes the image.
 - Explore bootstrap by changing formatting of the page (for instance, position of the image and text).
-It doesn't have to look nice, just different from what it currently is.
+It doesn't have to look "nice", just different from what it currently is.

 ## Part #3: adding the GPA calculator.
 - Your goal is to add a page with a form that allows a student to add their courses (course name, number of credits, and letter grade) and displays their GPA.
 The GPA changes as courses are added or removed.
 As before, letter grades are A, B, C, D, and F only.